Kenosha County District Attorney Deciding Whether Or Not To Retry Hung Jury Marijuana Trial

 (File Photo by Kevin Mathewson, Kenosha County Eye)

 Mizrain-Aguilar, seemingly told his attorney that he’s not taking the plea offer.
 He went to trial.
 After all, he didn’t buy the THC to sell, but to use.
 Using THC isn’t a felony in Wisconsin unless it’s your second or subsequent offense.
-Mizrain-Aguilar has a clean records, but the Kenosha County DA’s office wanted to brand him as a felon.
+Mizrain-Aguilar has a clean record, but the Kenosha County DA’s office wanted to brand him as a felon.

 At trial, the jury hung at 7-“guilty,” and 5-“not guilty.”
 In Wisconsin, for a verdict to be valid, it must be unanimous.
 The possession of drug paraphernalia charge was a unanimous “not guilty” verdict.
 KCE was able to speak with one of the female jurors named “Willow”, who was on the “not guilty” side.
 She was gracious enough to give us her insight on the trial.